 To check whether a given train requires reservations, check online train schedules.

 What do rail passes cover in France?

-Aside from the extra reservation fees required for certain classes of train (see above), rail passes cover most travel on trains run by the SNCF, France's national railway.
-Rail passes do not, however, cover most privately run trains, such as these biggies:
+Aside from the extra reservation fees required for certain classes of train (see above), rail passes for France cover most travel on trains operated by the SNCF, France's national railway.

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some of these tips:

-Advance-purchase discounts: Buying tickets in advance can get you 50 percent off the full fare.
-International TGV, Thalys, and overnight trains also offer big advance ticket savings.
-The best deals have limited seat availability, sell out early, are not refundable or changeable, and aren't sold by US-based retailers.
-Here's a quick how-to:
+- Advance-purchase discounts: Buying tickets in advance from SNCF'S site can get you 50 percent off the full fare.
+The best deals have limited seat availability, sell out early, are not refundable or changeable, and aren't always sold by US-based retailers.